Email preview tracking

-Ensuring the tracking pixel can record previews
+Ensure the tracking pixel can record previews

 For the tracking pixel to be able to report previews:

 Email clients such as Microsoft Outlook may block images from unrecognized email senders.
 While users can do this individually with Microsoft Outlook (Home > Junk > Junk Email Options), consider having this applied for all users of an organization as a Group Policy or with an Azure PowerShell applet (this will need to be done by an organization's IT administrator).
-In addition to allowing the tracking pixel to function as intended, doing this will also reduce the likelihood of emails being placed in junk mail folders.
+In addition to allowing the tracking pixel to function as intended, doing this will reduce the likelihood of emails being placed in junk mail folders.

 Reporting of previews